nlepage/go-wasm-http-talk/slides.md

 - We may also choose to define handlers using some third party libraries, such as `gorilla/mux`.
 - Then, once our handlers are defined, in most cases we will call `ListenAndServe()`, which will start listening for HTTP requests and use our handlers to respond to these.
 - In our case, we would like to reuse as much as possible of this code we wrote, but use it to respond to a request intercepted by a SW.
-- Provided the handlers are WebAssembly compatible, we can keep and reuse these as they are.
+- Provided the handlers are WebAssembly compatible, we can keep and reuse them as they are.
 - So this is nice, because the handlers are the main part of our code, this is where we declare all the logic.
 - Of course, the one thing we are not going to be able to reuse is the call to `ListenAndServe()`.
 - But, this is OK, because we are going to take a pretty radical shortcut.